ForbesLindesay/spawn-sync/README.md

 If this fails, you can try one of the following things:

+1. Some package managers made a stupid decision to rename the `node` executable to `nodejs` for their platform.
+This breaks compatibility with lots of modules.
+If you normally use `nodejs` instead of `node`, you should check out http://stackoverflow.com/questions/18130164/nodejs-vs-node-on-ubuntu-12-04 for possible fixes.

-1. You can install using `--unsafe-perm`, which will fix any permissions issues.
+2. You can install using `--unsafe-perm`, which will fix any permissions issues.

     npm install --unsafe-perm spawn-sync

-2. You can install using `--ignore-scripts`, which will skip native compilation.
+3. You can install using `--ignore-scripts`, which will skip native compilation.
 You'll get a warning if you try to require the module, but everything should still work.

     npm install --ignore-scripts spawn-sync

-3. You can try [updating npm](https://docs.npmjs.com/getting-started/installing-node), since this seems to fail on some older versions of npm:
+4. You can try [updating npm](https://docs.npmjs.com/getting-started/installing-node), since this seems to fail on some older versions of npm:

     sudo npm install npm -g

-4. You can upgrade to the latest version of node or iojs.
+5. You can upgrade to the latest version of node or iojs.
 This will make native compilation unnecessary.
 You can then use `--ignore-scripts` without getting a warning if you still have trouble.

 ## Usage